nudoru/App-Framework/README.md

 # NORI App Framework

 Handy starting template for my JS projects based on some of the ideas of: AS3 Robotlegs, Backbone, Ember + other random ideas I've found and liked.
+Based on the MVC pattern.

 Dependencies: RxJS, GSAP TweenLite, Lowdash and my Nudoru utility classes.

-It’s based on the MVC pattern.

 ## To create new application

-**Keep in mind***
+**Keep in mind**

 - Update the grunt file as needed.
 - I've created my own define/require module thing based on CommonJS.
 All require statements refer to that.
 See below.